 3 – Designing Your Grow Space

-Even though you will doubtless put heart and soul into your project, new cannabis growers will inevitably lose a few plants to disease and pests.
 When designing your grow space, take into account lighting, fans, ducting, and growing medium.
-As a marijuana plant can triple in size by the time it reaches the early flowering stage, make sure there is lots of room left for you to work.
+Remember, marijuana plants can triple in size by the time they reach the early flowering stage.
+Therefore, make sure you leave yourself enough room to work.

-Ideally, you will have a tent, closet, or cabinet because you can check and feed your plants by taking them out, and return them when you’re done.
 Make sure your grow room doesn’t have any light leaks.
-If your plants are exposed to light when they are supposed to be in complete darkness, they could become confused, and this will negatively impact your grow.
+If your plants are exposed to light when they’re supposed to be in complete darkness, it could affect their development.

 4 – Choosing Your Grow Lights

-As an indoor grower, the quality and quantity of light in the grow room has an enormous impact on how your plants will turn out.
-High-Intensity Discharge (HID) lights are used by a high percentage of growers because they are efficient and offer value for money.
-While LED lights are far more efficient, it can cost up to ten times as much for LEDs as an equivalent HID setup.
+The quality and quantity of light in an indoor grow room has an enormous impact on how plants grow.
+Many growers use High-Intensity Discharge (HID) lights because they are efficient and offer value for money.
+While LED lights are far more efficient, they can cost up to ten times more than an equivalent HID setup.

 Metal Halide (MH) and High-Pressure Sodium (HPS) lights are the most common HID light variety.
 MH lights are best during the vegetative stage, while HPS is better for flowering.
 If you purchase HID lights, you need a ballast.
 Magnetic ballasts are relatively inexpensive, but high-quality digital versions are a better option.

-Fluorescent grow lights are a viable option for a very small grow room.
+Fluorescent grow lights are a viable option for a small grow room.
 They are up to 30% less efficient than HIDs, but they are less expensive and don’t need a cooling system.
-LED lights come in various packages ranging from shoddy garbage to outstanding full-spectrum options.
-They are by far the most expensive option but they last longer, create less heat and use less electricity.
-There are also induction lights which are hard to find, expensive, and old-fashioned.
+LED lights are by far the most expensive option, but they last longer, create less heat, and use less electricity.
+There are also induction lights that are hard to find, expensive, and old-fashioned.

 5 – Don’t Forget Exhaust Fans!